ialobanov/windows-new-setup/README.md

 ## Set preference for specific network interface

-Run Windows PowerShell as Administrator from Windows Termanial and execute commands:
+Run Windows Terminal with Windows PowerShell as Administrator from Windows Termanial and execute commands:

 ```powershell
 Get-NetIPInterface -AddressFamily IPv4